 The accord commits the government to act to end civil rights abuses against the indigenous population by recognising ethnic discrimination as a crime, publicising the rights of the indigenous peoples through education, the media and other means, and opening the legal system to indigenous communities.

 The government will also sign the Declaration on the Rights of Indigenous Peoples being developed by the UN and implement constitutional reforms to establish indigenous cultural and linguistic rights.

 However, the accord will not take effect until a final peace pact is signed.
 The accord also fails to meet Indian and URNG demands for ancestral territory, local political autonomy and measures to alleviate the extreme poverty of Indian groups.

 The commission has the backing of the UN as well as governments from around the world and international non-government organisations.
-It will spend four years interviewing survivors and identifying and examining grave sites.
-It will receive thousands of testimonies, speak to former heads of state and the high command of both the army and the guerrillas, and read thousands of pages of documents submitted by non-government organisations.
+It spends four years interviewing survivors and identifying and examining grave sites.
+It receives thousands of testimonies, speaks to former heads of state and the high command of both the army and the guerrillas, and reads thousands of pages of documents submitted by non-government organisations.
 It hopes that by establishing the truth of the violence committed during the civil war it will aid the process of reconciliation.

 1998 - Bishop Juan Gerardi Conedera presents the Roman Catholic Church's Recovery of Historical Memory (Never Again) Report detailing the Guatemalan Army's involvement in the atrocities of the civil war.
 The report attributes about 90% of human rights violations committed during the conflict to the state forces.
 Two days later, on 26 April, the bishop is beaten to death.